Slamy/Wiki_MiSTer/Core-porting-notes.md

 output  [7:0] VIDEO_ARY,
 output        VGA_DE,
 ```
-Besides other well known VGA_* signals, these signals are important in MiSTer in order to get a proper display.
+Besides other well-known VGA_* signals, these signals are important in MiSTer in order to get a proper display.
 CLK_VIDEO and CE_PIXEL are used to sample the pixels.
 If pixel rate equals to CLK_VIDEO, then set CE_PIXEL=1.
-Many cores have common system clock where pixel frequency is product of division of system clock to some number.
-In this case set CLK)VIDEO to system clock and assert CE_PIXEL at clock cycles where new pixel is produced.
+Many cores have common system clock where pixel frequency is the product of the division of system clock to some number.
+In this case, set CLK)VIDEO to the system clock and assert CE_PIXEL at clock cycles where a new pixel is produced.
 Look in zxspectrum.sv to see how it's done.
 without CLK_VIDEO, you can still have VGA output, but OSD won't work.

 **VIDEO_ARX** and **VIDEO_ARY** define aspect ratio on HDMI output.
-It doesn't affects VGA output.
+It doesn't affect VGA output.
 Usually VIDEO_ARX=4, VIDEO_ARY=3 or VIDEO_ARX=16, VIDEO_ARY=9.
-They can have other values but with extreme values you may have video problems.
+They can have other values but with extreme values, you may have video problems.

 **VGA_DE** is another crucial part for MiSTer.
-Basically it's opposite to blank signals: `~(VBlank | HBlank)` but with some notes.
+Basically, it's opposite to blank signals: `~(VBlank | HBlank)` but with some notes.
 HDMI video scaler detects the horizontal resolution by first active video line.
 So, you need to be sure the first line is not cut due to unaligned VBlank and HBlank signals to each other.
-Otherwise you will get a messed HDMI video.
+Otherwise, you will get a messed HDMI video.

 **VGA_HS** and **VGA_VS** should have positive pulse polarity.